deivid-rodriguez/byebug/README.md

 examine the current state.
 * Evaluating: Basic REPL functionality, although [pry][] does a better job at that.
-* Tracking: Keeping tracking of the different values of your variables or the different lines executed by your program.
+* Tracking: Keeping track of the different values of your variables or the different lines executed by your program.